-3515 Amazonas Dr. Jefferson City 65109-5717 Telephone: (573) 751-2361 / FAX: (573) 751-6635 www.dhe.mo.gov
+3515 Amazonas Dr. Jefferson City 65109-5717

+www.dhe.mo.gov

-The Coordinating Board for Higher Education (CBHE) was authorized by an amendment to the Missouri Constitution in 1972 and established by statute in the Omnibus State Reorganization Act of 1974.
+The Coordinating Board for Higher Education (CBHE) was authorized by an amendment to the Missouri Constitution in 1972, and established by statute in the Omnibus State Reorganization Act of 1974.
 The nine board members, one from each congressional district, are appointed by the governor and confirmed by the Senate.
 The term of appointment is six years.
 No more than five of the nine members may be affiliated with the same political party, and all members serve without compensation.
-The coordinating board has statutory responsibilities for higher education services, and oversees the activities of the Department of Higher Education.
+The CBHE has statutory responsibilities relating to higher education programs and policies and oversees the activities of the Missouri Department of Higher Education (MDHE), which serves as the administrative arm of the CBHE.

-The coordinating board appoints the commissioner of higher education to head the Department of Higher Education and carry out the goals and administrative responsibilities for the state system of higher education, which serves more than 360,000 students through 13 public four-year colleges and universities, 19 public two-year colleges, one public two-year technical college, 25 independent colleges and universities, and 120 proprietary schools.
+The CBHE appoints the commissioner of higher education to head the MDHE and carry out administrative responsibilities to achieve the CBHE's desired goals for the state system of higher education, which serves more than 394,000 students through 13 public four-year colleges and universities, 19 public two-year colleges, one public two-year technical college, 25 independent colleges and universities and 140 proprietary and private career schools.

-The Department of Higher Education's primary responsibilities include identification of statewide planning for higher education (including independent institutions), evaluation of student and institutional performance, review of institutional missions, development of specialization among institutions, administration of a performance funding program encouraging achievement of statewide priorities, submission of a unified budget request for public higher education to the governor and the Missouri General Assembly, administration of a statewide postsecondary technical education program, establishment of guidelines to promote student transfer among institutions, approval of new degree programs offered by public colleges and universities, policy setting for and administration of student financial assistance programs, and administration of the Proprietary School Certification Program.
+The MDHE's primary responsibilities include identification of statewide planning for higher education (including independent institutions), evaluation of student and institutional performance, review of institutional missions, development of specialization among institutions, submission of a unified budget request for public higher education to the governor and the Missouri General Assembly, administration of a statewide postsecondary technical education program, establishment of guidelines to promote student transfer among institutions, approval of new degree programs offered by public colleges and universities, administration of the Proprietary School Certification Program, and policy setting for and administration of student financial assistance programs.